wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 To integrate alerts with Slack, PagerDuty, HipChat, or VictorOps, follow the instructions in the [in-product integrations](integrations.html).
 Wavefront provides webhook templates for each of these systems.

+To view and manage webhooks, select **Browse > Webhooks**.

 <div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view webhooks, you must have [Alert Management permission](permissions_overview.html) to manage webhooks.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>

-## Viewing Webhooks

-To view and manage webhooks, select **Browse > Webhooks**.

 ## Creating a Webhook